This is the story of the first game of old school D&D I ever ran/played.

 A moment later they all collapse into nightmare visions from beyond the stars, dark voids and forms unimaginable and equations incomprehensible flash through their minds for what seems like a year, but lasts five minutes.

 Upstairs Francois tries to pick all seven doors, and fails most.
-His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, a drunken sex worker who looks well overdue for retirement leans into the door and asks if he’s ready for her.
-Francois plays along and manages to sneak out while she stumbles and gyrates onto the bed.
+His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, an elderly drunken sex worker leans into the door and asks if he’s ready for her.
+Francois plays along and manages to sneak out while she stumbles and gyrates towards the bed.

 Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged sex worker.
 He slow claps and walks back downstairs.